Empower Your Practice

 #4.
 Track your finances

 At the very beginning of your self-employment you can use such instruments of tracking business income and expenses as Google Sheets, Excel or other online tools.
-But are you ready to spend hours entering the data?
+But as your client base grows, automated software can save you significant administrative time.

 Talking about expenses, we should mention office space, mobile traffic, the Internet, business cards and others.
 To reach them successfully, you need a workable business plan.